Regenleif's Guide to Druiding

 7. Natures Touch (on Tank)

-Remember to use only 1 skill in between Touches.
+Remember to use only 1 skill in between Touches, as Nature's Touch is the priority.

-Adds: Adds are mobs other than the Boss that are attacking the group.
-If your being attacked by an add, say "Add on me" and usually a DPS or the tank will kill it.
-If no one kills it, and you die, then you know that your group doesnt know how to boss, and you should refer them to this guide!
+Adds: Adds ("Additional mobs") are mobs other than the Boss that are attacking the group.
+If you are being attacked by an add, say "Add on me" and usually a DPS or the tank will kill it.
+If no one kills it, and you die, then you know that your group doesn't know how to boss, and you should refer them to this guide!

-The Group: Every bossing group has 3 vital parts: A Tank, a Druid, and a/multiple DPS (Someone with high damage, usually a Rouge or Ranger).
-Your Job?
-KEEP THE TANK ALIVE.
+The Group: Every bossing group has 3 vital parts: A Tank, a Druid, and a/multiple DPS (someone with high damage, usually a Rogue, Ranger, or Mage).
+Again, your only job is to KEEP THE TANK ALIVE!
 During a boss fight, the tank's health ALWAYS comes before your own.
 Save Nature's Touch for the tanks, except for when healing a DPS is safe.
 If you have low HP, simply carry on and continue healing the tank until it is safe to heal yourself -- always place yourself last.
-You will learn to stay safe from adds and area-attack skills, and how to use Calm and Embrace effectively.
+From experience you will learn where to stand at bosses to stay safe from adds and area-attack skills, and how to use Calm and Nature's Embrace effectively.

 Large bosses may require multiple groups, these are often split into: